predicthq/sdk-py/README.md

 Additional examples are available in [usecases/broadcasts](https://github.com/predicthq/sdk-py/tree/master/usecases/broadcasts) folder.

-The following example searches for the broadcasts with PHQ viewership gte 100 and with event (the physical event the broadcast links to) label 'nfl'.
+The following example searches for the broadcasts with PHQ viewership gte 100 and with event (the physical event the broadcast links to) label `nfl`.

 ```Python
 from predicthq import Client